edeprince3/v2rdm_casscf/README.md

 * **MOLDEN_WRITE** (bool):

     Do write a MOLDEN output file containing the natural orbitals?
-If yes, the filename will end in .molden, and the prefix is determined by **WRITER_FILE_LABEL**, or else by the name of the output file plus the name of the current molecule.
+If yes, the filename will end in .molden, and the prefix is determined by **WRITER_FILE_LABEL** (if set), or else by the name of the output file plus the name of the current molecule.
 Default false.

 * **WRITER_FILE_LABEL** (string):